zaufi/zaufi.github.com/kate-cpp-helper-plugin.md

 when build, current compiler options, configured for a session will be used.
 Diagnostic tab will contain indexing progress details.
 In case of too many errors, consider to fix compiler options (like add some missed
 <code>-I</code> options for third party libraries).

+After index has built you can use it from any other session despite of any options.
 </div>

 After rebuilding completed and collection available for search, one may use search tab to find something.